-Mirroring the Logical Log
+Mirroring and Its Effect on the Logical Log

 The logical log is write intensive.
-If the dbspace that contains the logical-log files is mirrored, you encounter the slight double-write performance penalty noted in "Consider Mirroring for Critical Data Components" on page 5-8.
+If the dbspace that contains the logical-log files is mirrored, you encounter a slight double-write performance penalty.
 However, you can adjust the rate at which logging generates I/O requests to a certain extent by choosing an appropriate log buffer size and logging mode.